camdan-me/DiscordBotBestPractices/index.md

 - ❌ **NEVER** give targeted advertisements.
     - ❗ This includes DM advertising, such as randomly messaging a user with a link or ad.
 - ❌ **NEVER** "scrape" data.
-    - ❗ This includes logging more information then necessary to run the bot effectively.
+    - ❗ This includes logging more information than necessary to run the bot effectively.
     - ❗ This also includes collecting information on users for analytics purposes without their permission.
 - ❌ **NEVER** sell or share a user's data in any way, except for communicating with an API to serve the user.
 - ❌ **NEVER** retain data longer than necessary to run the bot effectively.